yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

  Znak do dołączenia

 ### <a name="remarks"></a>Uwagi
- Wywołanie tej funkcji, aby dołączyć określony znak na końcu istniejące `CSimpleStringT` obiektu.
+ Wywołaj tę funkcję, aby dołączyć określony znak na końcu istniejącej `CSimpleStringT` obiektu.

 ##  <a name="copychars"></a> CSimpleStringT::CopyChars
- Kopiuje znaki do `CSimpleStringT` obiektu.
+ Kopiuje znak lub znaki `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia